 16 – If selected as a Bionics Challenge ’21 prize winner, the project leader and/or IP owner will sign a Deed of Grant with Bionics Queensland that includes:

 - Details of how the cash prize will be exclusively used for project expenses aligned to milestone activities and achievements.

 - A Challenge funds dispersal timeframe.
 Funds will be paid on invoice; issued to an ABN, not a person; and must be used to conduct further activities (e.g., industrial design, research, development and/or testing of the innovation) as defined in the Deed of Grant.

-- The agreed schedule and timeframe for the team to report to and engage with Bionics Queensland on the progress of the project, the expenditure of funds and the team and/or IP owners’ pathway and model for timely commercialisation of the innovation to benefit populations in need.
-Note: This Challenge is suited to early to mid-stage innovations versus those that have already received major seed funds.
+- The agreed schedule and timeframe for the team to report to and engage with Bionics Queensland on the progress of the project, the expenditure of funds, and the team and/or IP owners’ pathway towards commercialisation.

-19 – It is expected that all teams who enter the Challenge will have further research and engagement (e.g., end users, patients or key opinion leaders), clinical testing and prototype development that the cash prize will help to progress.
-However, scientific research to be completed by teams should not constitute more than 30% of expenditure.
-Team members are responsible for all tax implications that might arise as a result of accepting cash payments from Bionics Queensland.
+17 – It is expected that all teams who enter the Challenge will have further research and engagement (e.g., end users, patients or key opinion leaders), clinical testing and prototype development to be undertaken and the Challenge prize will help to achieve related milestones.
+Note: Team members are responsible for all tax implications that might arise as a result of accepting cash payments from Bionics Queensland.

 Bionics Challenge 2021

 This years Bionics Challenge, delivered in partnership with the Motor Accident Insurance Commission (Qld) has an overall $300,000 in combined Cash Prizes, Mentoring and Acceleration.